agarwalvipin/open_cfa/docs/LOS/Corporate Issuer/Reading 20.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Be able to clearly distinguish between an IPO, a direct listing, and a SPAC.
+💡 CFA Exam Tip ✍️:Be able to clearly distinguish between an IPO, a direct listing, and a SPAC.
 The key difference is how capital is raised and whose shares are being sold. **IPO** = new shares, new capital. **Direct Listing** = existing shares, no new capital. **SPAC** = a merger with an already-public shell company.

 </div>
 </div>